 The FICO score is a standard that was created by the Fair Isaac Company or FICO.
 Operating in the US since 1989, FICO is a company that specialises in what is called as “Predictive Analytics”.
 In other words, they are quite good at telling us what is most likely going to happen to a person based on the numerical data they have on him.

 Apply this to credit transactions and FICO has made a name for itself to be one of the more reliable analytical systems.
-In helping agencies predict your future credit performance in the future.
 Their system can tell if a person poses a high risk to any creditor or not given their financial data.

 In fact, the three credit reporting agencies in the US which are comprised of Equifax, Experian, and TransUnion, all use FICO in computing the scores for credit holders.
 However, FICO itself is not a credit reporting agency.